-- 2.3.1 Appendices B and C should be read in conjunction with Section 2.3 (Cycling). - 2.3.2 Cycle use in North Tyneside has been rising for several years.
-The Council is committed to continuing this sustained growth and to establishing cycling as a viable choice for everyday travel. - 2.3.3 Alongside the Council's Cycling Design Guide, the government's 'Gear Change' vision and Local Transport Note LTN 1/20 make clear the expectation for quality infrastructure for cycling.
-Developers would be expected to consider Figure 4.1 of LTN1/20 when proposing cycle infrastructure within their development. - 2.3.4 The North Tyneside cycle network incorporates provision both within the street environment and routes away from traffic, allowing a choice of cycling journeys.
-In summary these routes need to be simple, safe, direct and attractive. - 2.3.5 North Tyneside identified a strategic cycling network known as the 'tube map' within the North Tyneside Cycling Strategy.
-The Council will make reference to the 'tube map' to assist and guide applicants, to ensure cycle provision actively contributes to the expansion and quality of the cycling network.
-Applicants should provide direct, well-lit and safe connectivity to the cycling network including priority crossings at internal intersections to create a strategic network of cycle routes.
-In larger developments, unless suitable separate corridors can be justified, these routes will be included as high quality, dedicated cycling
+- 2.3.1 Appendices B and C to be read in conjunction with Section 2.3 (Cycling). - 2.3.2 Cycle use in North Tyneside has been rising for several years.
+The Council is committed to continuing this sustained growth and to establishing cycling as a viable choice for everyday travel. - 2.3.3 Alongside the Council's Cycling Design Guide, the government's 'Gear Change' vision and Local Transport Note LTN 1/20 make clear the expectation for quality infrastructure for cycling. - 2.3.4 The North Tyneside cycle network incorporates provision both within the street environment and routes away from traffic, allowing a choice of cycling journeys.
+In summary these routes need to be simple, safe, direct and attractive. - 2.3.5 The Council will require developers to actively engage with and contribute to the continued expansion and improved quality of the cycling network.
+Developers will be required to provide direct, well-lit and safe connectivity to the cycling network including priority crossings at internal intersections to create a strategic network of cycle routes.
+In larger developments, unless suitable separate corridors can be justified, these routes will be included as high quality, dedicated cycling provision within the street environment and designed to serve surrounding, existing and new users. - 2.3.6 All developments will need to provide appropriately positioned, well signed, direct and convenient access to secure cycle parking facilities.
+Cycle parking will be in accordance with the requirements detailed in Appendix B, including any requirements to demonstrate arrangements for the ongoing maintenance of cycle parking provision.